ChinweIjy1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates a new global variable
 A script that prints the result of the addition
-A script that prints the result of POWER divided by DIVIDE
+A script that prints the result of POWER divided by DIVIDE A script that prints the result of BREATH to the power of LOVE